Zxnii/scratch-site-api/README.md

 - `comments.commentOnProject`, takes a string and project id to comment on, also takes a comment id and commentee id for replying
 - `cloud.createSession`, takes a project id to create a cloud session on

+### CloudSession

+#### Methods
+- `get`, get a cloud variable, takes a name (with ☁ icon) and returns the value
+- `set`, set a cloud variable, takes a name (with ☁ icon) and value

+#### Events
+- `set`, fired when a cloud variable is set, returns (with ☁ icon) name and value
+- `handshake`, fired when a handshake with the cloud server is performed
+- `packet`, fired when a packet is recieved, returns the parsed packet
+- `outgoing`, fired when there is an outgoing packet, returns the outgoing packet

 ## Examples

 Login as a user and get session info